-YES Bank posts 74% jump in Q2 net profit
+Yes Bank posts 74% jump in Q2 net profit

 Zee’s founding family plots a twist in the tale and stays in control

-The bank’s standalone net profit was ₹129.37 crore in the second quarter of last fiscal.
+The bank’s standalone net profit stood at ₹129.37 crore in the second quarter of last fiscal.

-Non interest income jumped up by 30.2 per cent on a year on year basis to ₹778 crore in the July to September 2021 quarter.
+Net interest margin stood at 2.2 per cent in the second quarter of the fiscal as against 3.1 per cent in the corresponding period last fiscal.
+Non-interest income jumped by 30.2 per cent on a year-on-year basis to ₹778 crore during the quarter.

 Zee’s founding family plots a twist in the tale and stays in control